SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 <h4>Interfaces</h4>

-Traits and mixins are pretty similar concepts.
+mixins are pretty similar concepts.
+In OOP an interface is a set of methods that anything that implements that interface must also implement.
 If a given programming language has syntax for them, generally keyword interface.
 Indicating that one follows an interface is generally done with the implements keyword.
 If something implements an interface, it generally must implement all methods of that interface.